TDN Specification¶

 Import Process¶

-Importing a .tdn file reconstructs the network in a pre-phase plus seven sequential phases.
+Importing a .tdn file reconstructs the network in a pre-phase plus eight sequential phases.
 This ordering ensures that dependencies are satisfied — for example, operators must exist before they can be connected, and positions are set last because creating operators may shift existing nodes.

 | Phase | Action | Details |